dragonfly-science/dragonfly-website/content/news/2011-11-02-seabird-estimation-report-published.md

 <!--more-->

-A recent Aquatic Environment and Biodiversity Report, prepared by Dragonfly Science for the Ministry of Fisheries, estimates the number of seabirds captured during commercial fishing in New Zealand waters between 2002–03 and 2008–09.
+A recent Aquatic Environment and Biodiversity Report, prepared by Dragonfly for the Ministry of Fisheries, estimates the number of seabirds captured during commercial fishing in New Zealand waters between 2002–03 and 2008–09.